get-eu/get-eu/consent-and-legitimacy.md

 title: Consent and Legitimacy
 ---

-The problem is that the existing EU constitutional structure is not one which the electorates of the Member States would all have entered into willingly.
+The existing EU constitutional structure is not one which the electorates of the Member States would all have entered into willingly.
 This is for a number of reasons: outside the context of accession terms, most electorates have never had a chance to vote